Thursday Feb 06, 2025

 Special Features

-This temple follows the panchayatana style of architecture.
-The temple is built in such a way that the early morning rays of the sun fall on the feet of the deity twice a year (Uttarayan (March 9 to 11) and Dakshinaya (October 1 to 3), even when the five entrance gates are closed.
-The sanctum of the main shrine enshrines the idol of the presiding deity, Suryanarayana / Aditya.
+• Architectural Style: The temple follows the Panchayatana style of architecture.
+The structure is designed such that the early morning rays of the sun fall directly on the feet of the deity twice a year: during Uttarayan (March 9–11) and Dakshinayan (October 1–3), even when the five entrance gates are closed.

 Festivals